TommiKorhonen/Delicy/README.md

+# What I learned ?
+* When client side rendering on Github using react router.
+Had to use hashrouting since github doesnt support client side rendering.
+* Aos library animations
+* React router-dom
+* Single-page-app

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).